 Training complement with higher academic content associated to the degree.

-The design club's objective is for the students to acquire design criteria and culture, display their creativity and be able to develop design projects addressing all the stages entailed therein.
+The Design Club is for students to acquire design criteria and culture, display their creativity and be able to develop design projects that addresses all the stages that this entails.

 The Automobile Club was created with the intention of forming a solid group of fans of the motor world in all its aspects, from engineering to mobility, including design, audiovisual creation and motor racing and competition.
 The club aims to be a meeting place for all those people with a passion for the automobile industry, regardless of the angle from which they enjoy it.